fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v9.2.622, 18 Nov 2025):**
+- **MAJOR BREAKING CHANGES** twinBASIC now supports ByVal UDTs and WinDevLib will now also use these in all applicable situations.
+The initial conversion has been completed for all files.
+All types >8 bytes were easy to identify as these had separate 32/64bit defs; 8 byte types should be complete as all uses of LongLong were examined.
+However for less than 8 bytes, it's possible some were missed if they weren't tagged, so reviewing for these will be ongoing and lengthy.
+Please notify me of any UDTs that should now be ByVal that were missed.\
+ These changes are version gated, so are only active in tB Beta 896 and newer and the old definitions are still active in Beta 895 and earlier.\
+ Please report any crashes or related bugs.
+- Added custom helper WCHARtoSTR.
+Converts an Integer arrat of WCHARs to a tB String (BSTR).
+- Misc additions
+- (Bug fix) IApplicationDesignModeSettings::IsApplicationViewStateSupported last argument should be ByRef.
+- (Bug fix) ID3D12VideoEncoder::GetCodecProfile,GetCodecConfiguration defs incorrect
+- (Bug fix) ID2D1Transform::MapInvalidRect definition incorrect for 32bit
+- (Bug fix) GdipWarpPath definition incorrect for 32bit

 **Update (v9.1.620, 14 Nov 2025):**
 - Added ComDB APIs (msports.h, 100% inc. delegates)